umrbek1032/eva/README.md

 Stop your antivirus before you download EvaSetUp1.1.exe Because Antiviruses detects this program as a virus.

-Install Eva following steps in steps.txt and watching EvaSetUp.wmw video from installation folder .
+Install Eva by following steps in steps.txt and watching EvaSetUp.wmw video from installation folder .

 ## Development